CURT OLDS

 BIOGRAPHY

 Curt joined the International Tour of The Phantom of the Opera as Andre in January of 2019, which continued performances through the end of 2020 in Manila, Singapore, Kuala Lumpur, Tel Aviv, and South Korea.
-In that season he also returned to Bigfork Summer Playhouse to direct 9 to 5 as well as Utah Festival Opera for The Fantasticks and 33 Variations.
+He continues with this same tour currently, recently visiting Bangkok, Mumbai, and major cities in China.

-Last season, Curt returned to Atlanta Opera to star as the Emcee in Cabaret and Major General Stanley in The Pirates of Penzance.
-In addition, he rejoined the International Tour of The Phantom of the Opera as Andre, and joined Central City Opera in their productions of The Light in the Piazza, Die Fledermaus, and Two Remain.
-This season, Olds will reprise his classic performances of The Pirates of Penzance as Major General Stanley with Nashville Opera and the Pirate King with Anchorage Opera, in addition to the Baker in Into the Woods with Tulsa Opera.
-2023 will also mark the first season of Curt’s position as Director of Artistic Planning at Utah Festival Opera. [read more...]
+Recently, Olds reprised his classic performances of The Pirates of Penzance as Major General Stanley with Nashville Opera and the Pirate King with Anchorage Opera, in addition to performing as the Baker in Into the Woods with Tulsa Opera.
+The summer of 2023 marked the first season of Curt’s position as Director of Artistic Planning at Utah Festival Opera & Musical Theatre.
+He also directed the UIA Presents production of Sweeney Todd at Pacific Symphony.

 CRITICAL ACCLAIM